joshRpowell/dockerizing_rails/_assignments/assignment_03.md

 docker container run -it your_docker_id/rails_app:v1 rspec
 ```

+You will see that __one of the tests will fail__ - that is OK and expected!
+You will get the time to fix the failing test later in the workshop.

-Side note: We don't need the `-it` flags here because we don't run an interactive program like the Rails console.
+_Side note:_ We don't need the `-it` flags here because we don't run an interactive program like the Rails console.
 However, we will only see the colors in the output with the `-t` flag.

 ## Finding out what is going on
 The Docker CLI is pretty straight forward.
 To get more information about what is possible, try just typing `docker`.